On addition of 1-handles with chart loops to 2-dimensional braids: Two-dimensional braids and their chart presentations

 (CI) There are no black vertices in $\Gamma \cap B$ nor $\Gamma^{\prime} \cap B$.
 A CI-move as in Figure \ref{fig5} is called a CI-M1-move, CI-M2-move, CI-M3-move and CI-R2-move respectively; see \cite{CKS} for the complete set of CI-moves.

 (CII) $\Gamma \cap B$ and $\Gamma' \cap B$ are as in Figure \ref{fig5}, where $|i-j|>1$.

 A chart edge connected with a white vertex is called a {\it middle edge} if it is the middle of adjacent three edges around the white vertex with coherent orientations, and it is called a {\it non-middle edge} if it is not a middle edge.
 Around a white vertex, there are two middle edges and four non-middle edges.
-A CIII-move is a local move applied to a black vertex connected to a non-middle edge of a white vertex.

 (CIII) $\Gamma \cap B$ and $\Gamma' \cap B$ are as in Figure \ref{fig5}, where $|i-j|=1$, and the black vertex is connected to a non-middle edge of a white vertex. \\

 For charts $\Gamma$ and $\Gamma'$ of the same degree on a surface diagram of a surface-knot $F$, their presenting 2-dimensional braids are equivalent if the charts are related by a finite sequence of C-moves \cite{Kamada92, Kamada02}.